avaid96/resosample/README.md

 Looking forward to your comments.
 Regardless of next steps, I'd appreciate if you could give me your feedback on this work and tips as to how I could be better.

-You may contact me at avivaid2018@u.northwestern.edu or comment on this repo
+You may contact me at avivaid2018 at u dot northwestern dot edu or comment on this repo